ceeoinnovations/prev-ceeoinnovations/_projects/SNAPR1.markdown

 ## Github Page

-Read more about how you can set it up in SNAPR Github page. [link to Github Page](https://github.com/dipeshwor/SNAPR)
+Read more about SNAPR in its Github page. [link to Github Page](https://github.com/dipeshwor/SNAPR)

 </div>